 When it comes to nutrition, yes, WHAT you eat is key.
-But sometimes, going cold turkey & completely overhauling your food choices can downright cause insanity.
+But going cold turkey & completely overhauling your food choices DOESN’T GUARANTEE FAT BURN AND WEIGHT LOSS.

 In my trainings at Duke Integrative Medicine as a professional integrative health & wellness coach, and in my Functional Nutrition trainings as well, I’ve learned some key nuggets of intel when comes to making changes to up-level our overall health & well-being.